liuyehcf/BlogSource/_unposts/Interview.md

 1. What's the function of auto boxing?

 ## 2.5 Starrocks

-I have been employed at Starrocks for the past two years.
-I was luckily involved in the fundamental re-design and re-implementation of the execution engine right after I joined the company.
-This refactor involves transitioning from a volcano execution model to a more efficient and flexible morsel-driven execution engine, where I was responsible for implementing several operators like aggregator, window function and table function.

-My contributions at Starrocks have spanned both the execution engine and plan optimization, resulting in significant improvements to the system's performance and observability.

 In terms of plan optimization, I enhanced the system's capabilities by incorporating various types of subqueries like join on subquery and scalar non-agg subquery, and efficiently refactored the subquery transformation process to achieve the optimization of constant removal.
 Additionally, I refactored a plan enumeration mechanism that allows for thorough testing of the efficiency of cost-based algorithm, ensuring optimal query execution plans.